Carlsnat/GoogleMapV2/README.md

 # GoogleMapV2
-I made a marker appear on each of the four options you can chose.
+I made a marker appear on each of the four places you can chose to travel to.